JSpeedie/G2ME-legacy/README.md

 Stands for Output-**L**ast-Line.
 Not really useful except for debugging.
 Same as `-h` except it's only the last line.

+### The 'n' flag

+`G2ME -n -R Julian`

+Stands for **n**o-colour.
+By default, G2ME will colour certain inputs to make interpretation easier.
+This flag disables that.

 ### The 'p' flag

 `G2ME -p pr`

-This flag makes G2ME output a file containing all the players listed in `pr` with their glicko ratings, RDs, and volatility.
-This is generally used after several tournaments to create a finalized ranking.
-The file format of the file input (`pr` in this case) has each and every line to be a valid file path to a player file created by G2ME.
+This flag is used in conjunction with the o flag to output a pr.
+This flag takes an input of a player list file where each line is a file path to a player file created by G2ME.

 An example input file: